-The mobilisation of business interests through the building of networks and formation of strategic alliances and coalitions is necessary in a business-managed democracy "to ensure that corporate and polticial elites are able to think and act with considerable unity" and to manage "elite consensus".
+The mobilisation of business interests through the building of networks and formation of strategic alliances and coalitions is necessary in a business-managed democracy "to ensure that corporate and political elites are able to think and act with considerable unity" and to manage "elite consensus".

-An inner circle of corporate executives has facilitated the formation of many business associations and coalitions that sought a more general political agenda than traditional trade associations; one that was not industry or region specific.
+An inner circle of corporate executives has facilitated the formation of many business associations and coalitions that seeks a more general political agenda than traditional trade associations; one that is not industry or region specific.
 The new associations present a united front for their corporate members and assert the power of large corporations in political forums.
 These associations cooperate with each other and ‘perform largely complementary tasks.’